-The movement is also turned 30 degrees clockwise so that the setting crown is now placed at 4 o’clock, which makes the Marinus GMT more comfortable to wear and, from my experience with watches designed this way, actually a bit easier to operate: I find the position of hands more natural and ergonomic.
+The movement is also turned 30 degrees clockwise so that the setting crown is now placed at 4 o’clock, which makes the Marinus GMT more comfortable to wear and, from my experience with watches designed this way, a bit easier to operate: I find the position of hands more natural and ergonomic.

 The second time zone function is indicated with a smaller hour hand that features a bright red arrow-shaped tip: the design that we have seen thousands of times before that, while not as convenient on some “true” worldtimers, gets the job done in a reliable and efficient way.
 As usual for this type of watches, the second time zone features a military-style 24-hour scale which is printed on the bidirectional rotating bezel and doubled with a white ring on the main dial.

 While the main time zone is easily legible thanks to a set of bold Arabic numerals and large hour markers, all of them printed in white Superluminova, the secondary time-zone is not that stellar: instead of the luminous compound used on the dial, the numerals on the bezel are simply printed with paint and there is nothing more than a glowing dot at “00” hours essentially turning the GMT watch into a simple three-hander at night.

-Well, at least the huge hour and minutes hand look quite contrast on the matte black dial (I only wonder why did they put so few lume on them.)
+Well, at least the huge hour and minutes hand look great on the matte black dial (I only wonder why did they put so few lume on them.)

-According to the German company, the new watch will be available both on a rubber strap (pictured) and on a stainless steel bracelet with pricing set at €1690 and €1830 respectively.
+According to the German company, the Marinus GMT will be available both on a rubber strap (pictured) and on a stainless steel bracelet with the pricing set at €1690 and €1830 respectively.